mishadoff/randomorg/README.md

 ## Tests

 Currently all tests are *dumb* - they validate that request is actually sent to random.org and response is returned.
 There are no validation of content obtained from random.org.
+Tests are powered by [midje](https://github.com/marick/Midje)

 `lein midje`